HadeeqaImran/blogs-app-node/README.md

 3. How do we simulate logging in as a user when we are using Google OAuth

 ### PS: Puppeteer is what runs the chromium browser for us.
+Using this we can instantiate a new browser windiow.
+This object has a function tied to which can give us a browser tab (referred to as a page).

+.test.js extension - becasue jest is going to look for files with this extension to consider them as having test cases.

+### The testing process
+Launch Chrome -> Navigate to app -> click something on screen -> use a dom selector to retireve the content of an element -> Write assertions to make sure the content is correct

+### Bypassing OAuth Flow
+We cannont write code to automate google account selection to log in because when a lot of tests are run, google locks us out with a captcha

+#### Make a secret route on the server which logs in our application
+It is security risk

+#### When tests are running, disable authentication requirement
+Server and our test suite are two different processes so we cannot easily change the server code when tests rae running